pixie-io/blog.px.dev/content/blog/ebpf-cncf/index.md

 Kubernetes can be highly dynamic with large numbers of containers getting created and destroyed in just seconds as applications scale to adapt to load changes or during rolling updates.
 For large clusters, this ephemeral nature of Kubernetes stresses the traditional network security approaches that operate using IP addresses and ports.

-[Cilium](https://cilium.io) is an open source Kubernetes container networking interface (CNI) for providing and transparently securing network connectivity and load balancing between application workloads.
+**[Cilium](https://cilium.io) is an open source Kubernetes container networking interface (CNI) plugin** for providing and transparently securing network connectivity and load balancing between application workloads.

 Cilium also uses eBPF to observe and interact with traffic at the Linux syscall level.
 The use of eBPF allows Cilium to transparently insert security visibility + enforcement in a way that uses service / pod / container identity.
 By doing so, Cilium solves the aforementioned networking security problem by [decoupling security from IP addresses](https://docs.cilium.io/en/stable/intro/#why-cilium-hubble) and ports and instead using service / pod / container for identity.
 Because Cilium has visibility into the application layer, it can provide stronger API security with security policies applied at different layers.